The question

 What is one creative way you have differentiated your spirits brand in a crowded market, and how has that approach affected sales and customer loyalty?

 This article answers with one flagship example: Hendrick’s Gin (William Grant & Sons).
-The creative move is not a single stunt; it is a sustained bet on “the unusual” in the liquid, in production, and in real-world experiences that are hard for a discount label to photocopy.
-Sales impact shows up in trade-reported depletions and share of the premium-plus shelf; loyalty shows up in repeat buying and brand-run advocacy programs, backed here with public quotes and industry numbers, not with unpublished distillery dashboards.
+Hendrick's avoided the single-stunt trap.
+They bet on "the unusual" in the liquid, the production, and real-world experiences that a discount label cannot photocopy.
+Sales impact shows up in trade-reported depletions and share of the premium-plus shelf.
+Loyalty shows up in repeat buying and brand-run advocacy programs.
+These claims are backed by public quotes and industry numbers, not unpublished distillery dashboards.

-Gin in the United States has been a tough category for mass volume even when cocktail culture stays hot.
-Trade summaries cited for this piece describe overall case declines at the same time that bottles priced roughly thirty dollars and up still find room to grow.
-That split is what analysts often call bifurcation: pressure at the bottom, still air for brands that can justify a higher shelf price with a clear story.
+Gin in the United States is a tough category for mass volume even when cocktail culture stays hot.
+Trade summaries describe overall case declines while bottles priced at thirty dollars and up still find room to grow.
+Analysts call this split bifurcation: pressure at the bottom, still air for brands that justify a higher price with a clear identity.

 Hendrick’s differentiation starts in the bottle.
-Cucumber and Bulgarian rose sit beside a more traditional botanical set; the cucumber choice was technically awkward because poor handling can smell cabbage-like, something Master Distiller Lesley Gracie has discussed in interviews.
-The production fix is structural: a Bennett pot still (dating to 1860 in brand lore) steeps botanicals in neutral spirit for about a day and yields a heavy, oily distillate, while a Carter-Head still from 1948 runs vapors through a basket for lighter floral material.
+Cucumber and Bulgarian rose sit beside a traditional botanical set.
+The cucumber choice was technically awkward because poor handling can smell like cabbage.
+Master Distiller Lesley Gracie has discussed this challenge in interviews.
+The production fix is structural.
+A Bennett pot still (dating to 1860) steeps botanicals in neutral spirit for a day and yields a heavy, oily distillate.
+A Carter-Head still from 1948 runs vapors through a basket for lighter floral material.
 The two streams are married, then rose and cucumber essences are infused after distillation so the signature notes stay stable batch to batch.

-In March 2025, trade roundups covered Another Hendrick’s, described as the first permanent extension in about nine years, with orange blossom and cacao and language from Gracie that positions it as almost the opposite of the core profile.
-That line is less about chasing a fad color than about giving bartenders and home mixologists a second Hendrick’s-shaped tool that still reads as deliberate.
+In March 2025, trade roundups covered Another Hendrick’s, the first permanent extension in about nine years.
+It uses orange blossom and cacao.
+Gracie positions it as the opposite of the core profile.
+That line gives bartenders and home mixologists a second Hendrick’s tool that is a deliberate choice.

-Global Brand Director Muiris Ó Riada has said William Grant & Sons keeps a “family company mindset” and stays “ruthless” about protecting what makes Hendrick’s different, which in practice means saying no to ideas that flatten the brand into generic premium gin.
+Global Brand Director Muiris Ó Riada has said William Grant & Sons keeps a "family company mindset."
+They are ruthless about protecting what makes Hendrick’s different.
+In practice, this means saying no to ideas that flatten the brand into generic premium gin.
 Senior Brand Manager Kirsten Walpert has described the core drinker as provocative and daring, more interested in the exotic than the safe.
-The creative consequence is psychographic: the team targets people who treat mainstream megaphone ads as a poor fit and prefer to feel they found the brand through taste, design, or an event.
+The team targets people who treat mainstream megaphone ads as a poor fit.
+These drinkers prefer to feel they found the brand through taste, design, or an event.

-That is a differentiation choice with a media budget shape: less about owning the loudest national TV moment, more about high-craft activations and packaging that still reads Victorian-odd on a back bar.
+This differentiation choice shapes the media budget.
+The brand skips the loudest national TV moments in favor of high-craft activations and packaging that looks Victorian-odd on a back bar.

 Experiential work is the second creative pillar.
-Hendrick’s has used pop-up “Emporiums of the Unusual” filled with curiosity-cabinet props, and it runs advocacy structures such as the “Society of the Unusual,” supported by an internal advocacy audit the brand has described in trade marketing contexts as a way to map its heaviest fans.
-Activations cited in market reporting include tight choreography: limerick writers, tightrope walkers staged on bottles, and costumed hosts, all reinforcing the same “magical world” tone as the label art.
+Hendrick’s has used pop-up "Emporiums of the Unusual" filled with curiosity-cabinet props.
+It runs advocacy structures like the "Society of the Unusual."
+Market reporting cites tight choreography for these events: limerick writers, tightrope walkers staged on bottles, and costumed hosts.
+These elements reinforce the same tone as the label art.

-The Hendrick’s Gin Palace in Ayrshire is a roughly thirteen-million-pound distillery visitor and innovation campus with laboratories and three greenhouses (Mediterranean, tropical, and experimental in brand materials).
-It gives bartenders, press, and superfans a physical proof point that the odd story is backed by real production investment, not only by adjectives.
+The Hendrick’s Gin Palace in Ayrshire is a thirteen-million-pound distillery visitor and innovation campus with laboratories and three greenhouses.
+It gives bartenders, press, and superfans a physical proof point.
+Real production investment backs the brand identity.

 Sales and loyalty: what we can say from the outside

-On sales, Shanken-style trade coverage summarized for this article notes that total U.S. gin volume slipped while premium-plus price tiers gained importance.
-In that same reporting frame, Hendrick’s was highlighted as the only brand in the top ten by volume with positive depletions growth in 2024, while large value labels such as Seagram’s posted sharp declines.
-Empress 1908 shows how a newer label can post a very high percentage gain from a smaller base; Hendrick’s numbers are about defending large super-premium volume while the category contracts underneath.
+On sales, trade coverage notes that total U.S. gin volume slipped while premium-plus price tiers grew.
+In that same reporting, Hendrick’s was the only brand in the top ten by volume with positive depletions growth in 2024.
+Large value labels like Seagram’s posted sharp declines.
+Empress 1908 shows how a newer label can post a high percentage gain from a smaller base.
+Hendrick’s numbers are about defending large super-premium volume while the category contracts underneath.

-On loyalty, Hendrick’s does not publish a single “loyalty score” the way a retailer would.
-What we do have is program design aimed at moving fans from passive buyers to vocal advocates, and general research on how people actually behave.
-Qualtrics reporting cited here finds that only about a quarter of consumers say they post positive experiences online, while two thirds say they need to trust a brand to keep buying.
+On loyalty, Hendrick’s does not publish a single "loyalty score."
+What we have is program design aimed at moving fans from passive buyers to vocal advocates.
+Qualtrics reporting finds that only about a quarter of consumers say they post positive experiences online, while two-thirds say they need to trust a brand to keep buying.
 That gap matters for spirits: a quiet repeat buyer still pays the bills.
-The article also notes Qualtrics findings that roughly three quarters of customers report higher trust after a strong service recovery, which is a reminder that odd branding still has to execute on basics when something goes wrong.
+Roughly three-quarters of customers report higher trust after a strong service recovery.
+This is a reminder that odd branding still has to execute on basics when something goes wrong.

 | Brand / segment | What trade reporting emphasized | Differentiation angle named in coverage |